urbancompasspony/docker/README.md

 sudo docker image load -i /path/to/my-backup.tar

 Then run with all parameters used before, to keep everything as needed.
-Example, to restore a backup from SAMBA Domain Controller:
+Example, to restore a backup from file 02-smb-ad-dc:

 docker run -t -i -d \
 	--network macvlan \